opensource-spraakherkenning-nl/ASR_NL_results/UT/Jasmin/jasmin.md

 - [Setup](./jasmin_setup.md)

 ### Corpus description
 Jasmin-CGN is a Dutch/Flemish corpus that contains speech from less-represented groups, such as the elderly, children, or non-natives.
-UT has only evaluated the Dutch part of the corpus.

 The corpus is split mainly according to 2 criteria:
+1. Dutch/Flemish
-1. Read/HMI speech
+2. Read/HMI speech
-2. Speaker groups based on age and native/non-native
+3. Speaker groups based on age and native/non-native

 Thus, we have:
 - `comp_p`: Speech recordings where a human interacts with a machine (HMI) in a Wizard of Oz setup